-The examples in (21) show that we also correctly predict that negative phrases expressing clausal negation may occur as remnants, as Haegeman (1995) and Broekhuis & Klooster (2010) have shown that they obligatorily occupy the specifier of NegP in Dutch.
-More can be said about negation, but this will be done in $\S6$ and $\S7$.
+The examples in (21) show that we also correctly predict that negative phrases expressing clausal negation may occur as remnants, as they occupy the specifier of NegP; cf. Haegeman (1995).
+More can be said about negation, but this will be done in §6 and §7.

 - (21) a. [[Jan kreeg alles wat hij wou] en/maar [Marie kreeg niets]].

 Jan got everything which he wanted and/but Marie got nothing 'Jan got everything he wanted, and/but Marie got nothing.' - b. [[Jan gaat vaak op vakantie] en/maar [Marie gaat nooit op vakantie]].

-Jan goes often on holiday and/but Marie goes never on holiday 'Jan goes on holiday often, and/but Marie never.'
+Jan goes often on holiday and/but Marie goes never on holiday

+'Jan goes on holiday often, and/but Marie never.'

-6. Focus particles
+6 Focus particles